 While Airtable is already robust as far as internal tool-building goes, it's also become a sort of standard as a data source.
 Apps like Stacker and Softr use Airtable as a database, so you can build more advanced apps on those platforms on top of your Airtable data.

-Smartsheet recently crossed the $1 billion annual recurring revenue threshold, boasting a client portfolio containing 85% of Fortune 500 companies.
+After crossing the $1 billion annual recurring revenue threshold and boasting a client portfolio containing 85% of Fortune 500 companies, Smartsheet was acquired in 2025 for $8.4 billion.
 Vanity metrics only, or is there something else here?
 When choosing a new platform, longevity is important if it's meant to be the core of your business operations.
 These stats show how well Smartsheet is doing, which is a strong signal that it's here for the long run.

 With clients as wide-ranging as the NASA Jet Propulsion Lab and Domino's, Smartsheet is the trusted platform to manage anything from rockets to delicious meals.
 It has high certification, compliance, and security standards.
 In addition to its Enterprise plan, it offers Smartsheet Advance, a collection of features that unlock all the reporting and optimization you need to go all the way up to the top: